-Standard 12-lead ECGs will be collected at times specified in the SoA section of this protocol using an ECG system that automatically calculates the HR and measures PR, QT, QTcF, and QRS intervals.
 All scheduled ECGs should be performed after the participant has rested quietly in a supine position or in the most recumbent position possible for at least 5 minutes.

 The pre-etrasimod dose 12-lead ECGs will be done in triplicate.
-Triplicate 12-lead ECGs will be obtained approximately 2 to 4 minutes apart; the average of the triplicate ECG measurements collected pre-etrasimod dose on Day 1 of each period will serve as each participant's baseline QTcF value.
+Triplicate 12-lead ECGs will be obtained approximately 5 minutes apart; the average of the triplicate ECG measurements collected pre-etrasimod dose on Day 1 of each period will serve as each participant's baseline QTcF value.

 To ensure safety of the participants, a qualified individual at the investigator site will make comparisons to baseline measurements from the current period.
-Additional ECG monitoring will occur if a) the mean value from the triplicate measurements for any postdose QTcF interval remains $\geq 60$ ms from the baseline and is >450 ms; or b) an absolute QTcF value is $\geq 500$ ms for any scheduled ECG for greater than four hours (or sooner, at the discretion of the investigator); or c) QTcF values get progressively longer.
+Additional ECG monitoring will occur if a) the mean value from the triplicate measurements for any postdose QTcF interval remains ≥60 ms from the baseline and is >450 ms; or b) an absolute QTcF value is ≥500 ms for any scheduled ECG for greater than four hours (or sooner, at the discretion of the investigator); or c) QTcF values get progressively longer.
 If any of these conditions occurs, then a single ECG measurement must be repeated at least hourly until QTcF values from 2 successive ECGs fall below the threshold value that triggered the repeat measurement.